Journal of Robotics, Networking and Artificial Life

 The copyright of all articles which are published in the Journal of Robotics, Networking and Artificial Life remains with the Authors, i.e. Authors retain full ownership of their published work.
 Upon acceptance of an article, Authors are requested to sign a Journal Publishing Agreement in which they grant Atlantis Press an exclusive publication license.
 Under this license, Authors grant the following rights to Atlantis Press:

-Upon receipt of the signed Journal Publishing Agreement and the Article Processing Charge for making an article open access, the accepted manuscript is sent to production for typesetting in accordance with the journal style.
-A set of page proofs in PDF format is subsequently sent to the Corresponding Author via email.
+Upon receipt of the signed Journal Publishing Agreement and the Article Publication Charge for making an article open access, the accepted manuscript is sent to production for typesetting in accordance with the journal style.
+A set of page proofs in PDF format is subsequently sent to the Corresponding Author via email, or a link will be provided in the email so that Authors can download the files themselves.
 Authors are provided with PDF proofs which can be annotated.
 For this, you will need Adobe Reader version 7 (or higher) which can be downloaded for free from https://get.adobe.com/reader (for system requirements please check this page).
 Instructions on how to annotate PDF files will accompany the proofs and can also be found here.
 Authors which do not wish to use the PDF annotation function, may list their corrections (including replies to questions on a query form where applicable) and return them to us in an email.
 Please list your corrections quoting line numbers in this case.
 Note that article proofs should only be used for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to an article as accepted for publication will only be considered at this stage with permission from the Editor.